noah-ml/mammo-baseline/README.md

 ResNet-50 baseline classifier for mammography screening on the [VinDr-Mammo](https://vindr.ai/datasets/mammo) dataset.
 Binary classification: BI-RADS 1/2 (negative) vs BI-RADS 4/5 (positive).

-Part of the M.Sc. thesis *"Quantitative Analyse des Einflusses von Bildqualitätsdegradation auf die Robustheit neuronaler Netze in der Mammographie"* (TU Berlin / PTB).
+Part of the M.Sc. thesis *"Quantitative Assessment of Image Quality Degradation and Its Impact on Neural Network Robustness in Mammographic Image Analysis"* (TU Berlin / PTB).

 ---